Chris Nikic: 2020 Ironman Florida

+2022 Ironman Hawaii

+Nikic bested his Florida Ironman time two years later in the 2022 Ironman World Championships in Kona, Hawaii, with a time of 16 hours, 31 minutes.
+In announcing Nikic's record-breaking feat of being the only person with Down syndrome to complete two IRONMAN competitions, the Special Olympics announced the triathlete's designation as a Special Olympics Champion Ambassador, "for the impact he's made on the organization."

 Early life

 Nikic grew up in Florida.
 He had open-heart surgery at five months old, and was not able to walk well until four years old or eat solid food until age five.